evanw/thinscript/README.md

 # ThinScript

-ThinScript is an experimental programming language that compiles to both WebAssembly and JavaScript.
+ThinScript is an experimental programming language that compiles to JavaScript, WebAssembly, and C.
 It's meant to be a thin layer on top of WebAssembly that makes it easier to work with: no dependencies and fast compile times.
 The syntax is inspired by TypeScript and the compiler is open source and bootstrapped (it can compile itself).